seanwhs/BootCamps/03-full-stack-web-dev/Django/1-Django-Fundamentals-Environment-Setup-and-Your-First-Application.md

 3. Use `{% include 'blog/includes/footer.html' %}` in base.html

 ### Challenge 3: Customize the Styling
-1. Change the primary color in `style.css`
+1. Change the primary color in the `<style>` block
 2. Add a background gradient
 3. Add hover effects to navigation items

 ### Challenge 4: Add a Current Year Context Processor
-1. Create a context processor that adds the current year
+Instead of passing `year` to every view, create a context processor that adds the current year globally.
-2. Use `{{ current_year }}` in the footer instead of hardcoding it

 ---

 ## What You've Learned in Part 1

-Congratulations!
-You've accomplished a lot:

 ### ✅ Skills Acquired
 - Setting up Python virtual environments